-19 Codified Ordinances of Bridgeport, \$ 521.14 Illegal Possession of Controlled Substances and Marijuana, which can be found at the following website: portal.laserfiche.com/Portal/DocView.aspx?id=2939&repo=r-e2c66e5a.
+&lt;sup>19 Codified Ordinances of Bridgeport, § 521.14 Illegal Possession of Controlled Substances and Marijuana, which can be found at the following website: portal.laserfiche.com/Portal/DocView.aspx?id=2939&repo=r-e2c66e5a.

-In addition, the City prohibits the possession of any controlled substance, including marijuana and substances that were manufactured or acquired in violation of the provisions of West Virginia Code Chapter 60A.
-Lastly, the City prohibits the possession of "any paraphernalia as listed in West Virignia Code 60A-4-403a, typically associate with consumption of any controlled substance, including marijuana."
+Chapter 60A.
+Lastly, the City prohibits the possession of "any paraphernalia as listed in West Virginia Code 60A-4-403a, typically associate with consumption of any controlled substance, including marijuana."
 Any person found in violation of "possessing any controlled substance, including marijuana, in which the amount recovered is less than fifteen grams as referenced in 521.14 (d) and (e) and /or is in violation of the possession of paraphernalia as referenced in section 521.14 (f), is guilty of a misdemeanor, and will be referred to Bridgeport Municipal Court."
-Similarly, "[a]ny person convicted of violation of Section 521.141 above by possession less than fifteen grams of any controlled substance, including marijuana or possessing paraphernalia typically associate with eh consumption of a controlled substance, including marijuana, will be fined not more than five hundred dollars (\$500.00), plus all court costs.20"
+Similarly, "[a] ny person convicted of violation of Section 521.141 above by possession less than fifteen grams of any controlled substance, including marijuana or possessing paraphernalia typically associate with eh consumption of a controlled substance, including marijuana, will be fined not more than five hundred dollars (\$500.00), plus all court costs."